MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api.md

     };
     ```

-7. Edit the `listings.ts` file to get the listings from the PostgreSQL databases.
+1. View the `./packages/API/get-listings/index.ts` file to see the Functions API to get the listings from the PostgreSQL databases.

     ```typescript
     import { AzureFunction, Context, HttpRequest } from "@azure/functions";